 Fluid intelligence is the mental capacity to deal with new challenges and solve problems without prior knowledge.
 It's a facet of intellectual abilities central to reasoning, pattern recognition, and abstract thinking.
 This type of intelligence is independent of learning and experience, distinguishing itself from crystallized intelligence, which is built through learning and cultural influences.

 Raymond B. Cattell, a prominent psychologist, introduced the distinction between fluid and crystallized intelligence.
-He proposed that fluid intelligence peaks in early adulthood and diminishes with age, making it a vital area of study within developmental psychology.
-Recognizing the mutable nature of fluid intelligence is crucial for educators, as it affects how students process new information and adapt to unfamiliar tasks.
+He proposed that fluid intelligence peaks in early adulthood and diminishes with age, making it a vital area of study within developmental psychology. recognising the mutable nature of fluid intelligence is important for educators, as it affects how students process new information and adapt to unfamiliar tasks.

 Popular Questions: